 Tips for Improving Social Skills and Understanding Social Cues

-For individuals who may struggle with social skills or understanding social cues, consider the following tips to enhance your abilities in social situations:
+For individuals who may struggle with social skills, understanding social cues, or making basic small talk, consider the following tips to enhance your abilities in social situations:

 1. Stay Attentive to Your Surroundings